Proposed advisory body would create plan for slavery reparations - The San Francisco Examiner

 The state law, AB 3121, requires Newsom to establish the five member task force by June 1, 2021.
 The body would have to submit a final report within a year of its first meeting.

-The state law states that more than 4 million Africans and their descendants were enslaved in the United States from 1619 to 1865.
+The state law states that more than 4 million Africans and their descendants were enslaved in the U.S. from 1619 to 1865.
 Slavery officially ended with the ratification of the 13th Amendment.

 jsabatini@sfexaminer.com